aldur/aldur.github.io/_posts/2025-10-29-nixos-baguette-images-in-chromeos.md

 <div class="todo" markdown="1">

   _tl;dr_: You can build both LXC containers and Baguette images to run your NixOS configuration in Crostini.
-They provide the same features and UX (e.g., clipboard sharing, Wayland/port forwarding, file browsing from ChromeOS).
+They provide the same features and UX (e.g., clipboard sharing, Wayland/port forwarding, notifications, file browsing from ChromeOS).

 </div>